Motevakel/helloworlds/ReadMe.md

 </p>

 <p>
-  <b> Hello World </b> output in most programming languages 👨‍💻👩‍💻
+  <b> Hello World </b> output in most programming languages
 </p>
 <p>
-  There are more than 100 language in this collection 😲
+  There are more than 100 language in this collection
   <br />
-  From the oldest to newest 🆕
+  From the oldest to newest
   <br />
-  Form the known to the unknown 🤩
+  Form the known to the unknown
 </p>
 <p>
-  I hope you enjoy this 👍
+  I hope you enjoy this
   <br />
-  If you like this collection give this repo a ⭐ or 🍴 it and set the 🔔 to All to be informed about the latest changes
+  If you like this collection give this repo a star or fork it and set the notifications to All to be informed about the latest changes
 </p>
 <p align=center>
   <img align=center src="https://media.giphy.com/media/Vf3ZKdillTMOOaOho0/giphy.gif" />